 This feat is hard enough at home, let alone in a far-flung locale.
-Leave the worrying to us: With these expert-sourced tips and tricks, you’ll be looking just as stunning as your Pinterest inspiration photos in no time, no matter where you’re celebrating.
+So leave the worrying to us: With these expert-sourced tips and tricks, you’ll be looking just as stunning as your Pinterest inspiration photos in no time, no matter where you’re celebrating.

 1. Book Beauty After Booking the Venue

-“If the venue is a hotel, it’s recommended to use the spa and salon staff as they are exposed to the wedding coordinators more and allow for a smooth wedding day,” says Ryan Gilmore, Hilton Orlando's Director of Spa & Fitness, who oversees the spa’s salon services for bridal parties.
+“If the venue is a hotel, it’s recommended to use the spa and salon staff as they are exposed to the wedding coordinators more and allow for a smooth wedding day,” says Ryan Gilmore, Hilton Orlando's front office assistant director and former director of spa & fitness, who oversaw the spa’s salon services for bridal parties.
 If not, do your research.
 Birthistle adds: “Establish in advance what services are readily available and which to consider flying in.”

 2. Ask for Advice